sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 ### Prometheus: Metrics

-#### prometheus: prometheus_metrics_bloat
+#### prometheus: prometheus_rule_group_evaluation

-This distribution panel indicates prometheus metrics payload size.
+This distribution panel indicates average prometheus rule group evaluation duration over 10m.

+A high value here indicates Prometheus rule evaluation is taking longer than expected.
+It might indicate that certain rule groups are taking too long to evaluate, or Prometheus is underprovisioned.

-Refer to the [alert solutions reference](./alert_solutions.md#prometheus-prometheus-metrics-bloat) for relevant alerts.
+Refer to the [alert solutions reference](./alert_solutions.md#prometheus-prometheus-rule-group-evaluation) for relevant alerts.

 <br />